 - Autoimmune disorders (Diabetes, Hashimoto Thyroiditis, Rheumatoid Arthritis, to name a few)

 The Grasses –

 Many people want to use wheat, barley, rye, and oat grass (not the seed) as a supplement to the diet.
 These grasses are commonly found in “green drink” shake products.
 Technically, these do not contain gluten as they are the grass part of the plant.
-However; it is recommended that these be avoided to prevent the possibility of cross-contamination.
+However; it is recommended to avoid these to prevent the possibility of cross-contamination.
 (11)

 The following foods often contain gluten: